edwardhughes/hdpvrcutter.pl/README.md

 Update 2012/02/05: Much more usage and an update to the latest version of mkvmerge (v5.2.1) has shown promising results with non-keyframe cut-points.
-Additional testing with the 'nomyth' branch, which is aimed at allowing the user to supply the cutlist to edit non-MythTV stored videos, has worked quite well with arbitrarily specified cut-points.
+Additional testing with the recently merged 'nomyth' branch, which is aimed at allowing the user to supply the cutlist to edit non-MythTV stored videos, has worked quite well with arbitrarily specified cut-points.
 As usual, YMMV.

 ## Execution